 The Duke Endocrinology Fellowship Program has separate Clinical and Research Tracks.
 Of the 3 fellows in each class, there is typically at least one Clinical and one Research fellow.
-Fellows in both tracks receive rigorous clinical training with extensive exposure to all Endocrinology subspecialties, and fellows in both tracks are expected to engage in scholarship appropriate to their career development.
+Fellows in both tracks receive rigorous clinical training with extensive exposure to all Endocrinology subspecialties, and fellows in both tracks are expected to engage in scholarship appropriate to their career goals.

 The 2-year Clinical Track provides an immersive, tailored clinical experience.
 This Track is designed to produce outstanding general Endocrinologists and Endocrinology subspecialists who are fully prepared for independent clinical work immediately following fellowship.
 The Clinical Track is ideal for trainees primarily interested in practice in private or academic settings (including clinician-educator roles).